YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 ```
 npm i
 ```
 If you cannot run the command for the permission, just add keyword "sudo" at the beginning of the command.
 This may take time to install packages depending on your internet connection.
-After, successfull installation, you should see some logs similar to image below:
+After, successful installation, you should see some logs similar to image below:
 ![App Screenshot](./_readme-image/12_package_installation.png)

 4. In the upcoming step, we will start the network and deploy chaincode.
 But we need to shut down if currently any network is running.
 To shut down first go to the  **fabcar** directory from the vscode terminal by: